PowerShell/PowerShell/.github/ISSUE_TEMPLATE/Support_Question.md

 ---
 name: Support Question ❓
 about: If you have a question, you can try asking in the PowerShell Slack channel first.
-If you need official support, refer to the [PowerShell Support Lifecycle](http://aka.ms/pslifecycle)
+If you need official support, refer to the [PowerShell Support Lifecycle](https://aka.ms/pslifecycle)
+title: "[SUPPORT] Support Question"
+labels: support
+assignees: ''

 ---

 # Support Question